-The term 'Closing Costs' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Closing Costs' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Closing costs are the fees that are charged when you buy a house.
 Many other costs are associated with buying a house than only the down payment.
 These closing costs are fees like recording fees, title policies, courier charges, inspections, lender fees, and start up reserve fees to create an impound account.

 The most expensive component of these closing costs is the lender charged fees.
 Such closing costs are charged beyond the home’s purchase price.
 Most closing costs are set and predetermined, meaning that they are not open to negotiation.